VIKI-R: Coordinating Embodied Multi-Agent Cooperation via Reinforcement Learning: Related Work

 \paragraph{Embodied multi-agent benchmarks} Recent research~\cite{agashe2023llm, carroll2019utility,zhang2023building,chang2024partnr,nasiriany2024robocasa} has developed several embodied multi-agent benchmarks to evaluate collaborative behaviors.
 In 2D environments, LLM-Co~\cite{agashe2023llm} and Overcooked~\cite{carroll2019utility} study coordination in game play, but the simplified 2D settings limit their abilities in physical interaction.
 For 3D environments, a thread of work has focused on language-guided cooperative planning for embodied tasks.
 For instance, WAH~\cite{puig2020watch} examines social intelligence in household scenarios.
 PARTNR~\cite{chang2024partnr} evaluates visual planning and reasoning under LLM-based evaluation.
 Other benchmarks target multi-agent manipulation.
 RocoBench~\cite{mandi2024roco} conducts object interaction tasks within a tabletop environment.
 FurnMove~\cite{jain2020cordial} requires collaboration on synchronized furniture arrangement.
-Building upon these advances, our work introduces a three-level hierarchical visual reasoning benchmark that bridges both planning and manipulation domains, coupled with a structured checker that incorporates spatial-temporal constraints into the generation pipeline to minimize infeasible plans.
+LLaMAR~\cite{nayak2024long} focuses on multi-agent task planning and refinement, with 225 task instances, emphasizing task planning and verification.
+VIKI-Bench goes a step further by offering a broader evaluation framework, featuring over 23,000 task instances across 100 diverse scenes and multiple robot types that bridges both planning and manipulation domains.